 In this case, the United States Supreme Court ruled that military trial of United States citizens while civilian courts were still functional was unconstitutional.

-The specifics revolved around the military trial of four men, Lambdon, P. Milligan, Stephen Horsey, William A. Bowles and Andrew Humphreys all of whom were accused of a slew of charges, including rebellion against United States government, conspiracy and offering aid and comfort to Confederate forces.
+The specifics revolved around the military trial of four men, Lambdon, P. Milligan, Stephen Horsey, William A. Bowles and Andrew Humphreys all of whom were accused of a slew of charges, including rebellion against United States government, and offering aid and comfort to Confederate forces.

 The trial began in October of 1864, before the end of the United States Civil War.